Partial Resolutions of Affine Symplectic Singularities: Springer Theory

 \end{lemma}

+As well the map $\rho_*$ in diagram \eqref{End}, proper pushforward in Borel-Moore homology along the inclusion map $i: Z' \hookrightarrow Z$ provides us with a map

+Both of these maps, along with isomorphisms witnessing \Cref{SteinSpr}, can be described in terms of units and counits of various maps in the following diagram below.
+Note that the $\pi_i$ and $\pi'_i$ are the natural projection maps and both the inner and outer squares are Cartesian.

+Thus we have the following lemma, whose details we leave to the reader to verify: \begin{lemma} The proper pushforward $i_*$ in Borel-Moore homology is isomorphic to the map $\rho_*$ in diagram \eqref{End}. \end{lemma}

+In particular, $H^{\BM}_{top}(Z)$ has a basis by the fundamental classes of the irreducible components of $Z$ (see \cite[2.6.14]{CG}), and $i_*$ is the inclusion of the subspace generated by the irreducible components of $Z'$.
+Thus $\End(\Spr')$ has the structure of a subalgebra of $\End(\Spr)$.
+As explained in \Cref{NoRes}, $\Spr'$ and $\Spr$ do not depend on the choice of a symplectic resolution $Y$, so the above construction assigns to each partial resolution of $X$ a canonical subalgebra of $\End(\Spr)$.

-By \Cref{small} the sheaves on the right column of diagram \eqref{Spr} are given by the IC extension of their restrictions to diagram \eqref{Gal}.
-Additionally by \cite[4.3]{MN}, these IC extensions induce an isomorphism on $\End(-)$.
+By \Cref{small} the sheaves on the right column of diagram \eqref{Spr} are given by the intermediate extension of their restrictions to diagram \eqref{Gal}.
+Additionally, by \cite[4.3]{MN}, these intermediate extensions induce isomorphisms on $\End(-)$.
 After restricting to \eqref{Gal}, the pushforward maps are given by:

-In particular the maps $\tilde{\pi}'_*$ and $\tilde{\rho}_*$ in diagram \eqref{End} are the standard embeddings.
-Thus if we use $i_{X'}^*$ and $i_X^*$ in diagram \eqref{End} to induce actions of $W_{X'}$ and $W_X$ on $\Spr'$ and $\Spr$ respectively, the bottom square of diagram \eqref{Spr} is $W_{X'}$-equivariant.
+In particular, the maps $\tilde{\pi}'_*$ and $\tilde{\rho}_*$ in diagram \eqref{End} are the standard embeddings.
+Thus, if we use $i_{X'}^*$ and $i_X^*$ in diagram \eqref{End} to induce actions of $W_{X'}$ and $W_X$ on $\Spr'$ and $\Spr$ respectively, the bottom square of diagram \eqref{Spr} is $W_{X'}$-equivariant.
 Taking $W_{X'}$-invariants of diagram \eqref{Spr} we obtain